faketechlabsberlin/Travel-20/README.md

 Data Science
 - Adac_Scraper:
     - Contains the Code for the Spider, the pipeline, the settings for both of them and the JSON file which gets scraped
+- WHO-Data:
+    -Contains the Code that collects the case data from the WHO website and calculates the risk indicator (Cases per 100K in the last 7 Days) and exports it into a            JSON file.

 # Project status:
 - project is currently in beta/testing version